 Twitter, a popular social media network, employs artificial intelligence to detect terrorist and hate speech in tweets.
 According to statistics, the company discovered and blocked over 300,000 terrorist-linked accounts in the first six months of 2017, 95 percent of which were generated by AI algorithms rather than humans.

 Virtual assistants, such as Ideal, employ AI to assist with the recruiting process.
 It is a new type of HR technology that aims to remove or reduce time-consuming chores such as evaluating resumes, identifying and shortlisting candidates, and other repetitive tasks.
 Data and predictive analytics are used in HR preselection software.
 As a result, it aids in the optimization of time and the reduction of prejudices in the HR department through superior hiring skills.
 AI aids decision-making by transforming data from a variety of sources into more useful and sharper insights.

 How Is AI Revolutionizing the World?

 AI has transformed our lives, strengthened our workforces, and had a significant impact on how we make rational and business decisions.
+AI has even changed the very future of war as we know it.
 Artificial intelligence (AI) has shaken the industry.
 Hollywood used artificial intelligence (AI) to create realistic effects in films.